 The group of boys walked past the small boy and as one they slowed and their heads swiveled to look more closely.
 The boy stood still like a statue and held his breath.
 To move would call attention and so he turned his head and looked down at his feet.
 And though his eyes did not see their stares, his ears heard their words,”ugly” and “monster”.
 Whispered words punctuated the school hallway; louder than a yell, painful as a slap, and as permanent as the scars from his surgeries.
 A handful of words with enough power to shatter every thought he had of being loved and worthy.
 Words spoken out of ignorance that will not be forgotten, but will be stored in a box of shame and hurt; to be opened and inspected alone, in front of a mirror where every imperfection can be analyzed and picked apart.
 The box we all carried in school, that is labeled “what they think”.
 Broken heart strings can’t be mended like broken bones.
-Words once launched, cannot be sent back like mail stamped “return to sender”, instead the letters are slipped into his box to be removed and read over and over again.
+Words once launched, cannot be sent back, instead the letters are slipped into his box to be removed and read over and over again.

 It’s the first day of school and I walk into my son’s 2nd grade class with four brand-new apples.
 They are Gala apples and all are perfect and unblemished, except one was missing a stem.
 A missing stem was not something I ever really noticed or cared about, but I was bringing apples to his class to teach a lesson about differences.
 I was nervous and worried that I educate his classmates about physical differences, not just draw attention to my son and his congenital facial deformities.
 I hate the word deformities, but it is part of the definition of my son’s impairment and unfortunately it is usually the first thing people notice when they see him.
 So I walked these four apples to the front of the classroom and I lined the apples up in a row and began to tell the story.
 I began to share about the apple with the missing stem or as society calls it; a deformity, impairment, abnormality, disfigurement or difference and the children listened.